 The Secretary of Education seeks the consent of the State Board of Education to amend 14 DE Admin.
 Code 925 Children with Disabilities Subpart D, Evaluations, Eligibility Determination, Individualized Education Programs.
-This regulation is being amended to align with changes made to 14 Del.C.
+The regulation is being amended to align the regulation with changes made to 14 Del.C.
 Ch.
-31, which includes progress on transition goals, conduct of Individualized Education Program (IEP) meetings, notice of such meetings and parent input prior to IEP meetings.
-The amendments also include language that the Department of Education, in conjunction with the Department of Justice, will annually survey a random and representative sample of parents and their children who have IEPs with respect to their satisfaction with the IEP process.
-Also, this regulation is being amended to change the terminology of "Emotional Disability" within the regulation, as these terms are used interchangeably.
+31 which includes progress on transition goals and conduct of Individualized Education Program (IEP) meetings, notice of such meetings and parent input prior to IEP meetings.
+The amendments also include that the Department of Education (DOE), in conjunction with the Department of Justice, will annually survey a random and representative sample of parents and their children who have Individualized Education Programs (IEP) with respect to their satisfaction with the IEP process.
+Additionally, it is being amended to change the terminology of "Emotional Disturbance" to also be known as "Emotional Disability" as these terms are often used interchangeably.